WPI-ARC/or-traj-exporter/README.md

-or-traj-exporter
+ortconv
 ================

-Project to convert motion trajectory files from openrave to other formats
+Motion trajectory files converter handles openrave and other formats